Endogen/Telegram-Bauer-Bot/README.md

 Bauer is a Telegram bot for [Bismuth](https://bismuth.cz) (BIS) cryptocurrency.

 ## Overview
-The bot is build around the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) module and polling based.
+The bot is build around the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) module and is polling based.
 [Webhook mode](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Webhooks) is implemented but untested.

 ### General bot features
-* Every command is a plugin that can be enabled / disabled without restarting the bot
+* Every command is a plugin
+* Every plugin can be enabled / disabled without restarting the bot
-* Every command can be updated without restarting the bot by drag & dropping the plugin implementation into the bot chat
+* Every plugin can be updated by drag & dropping the implementation into the bot chat
-* Bot can restart and shutdown via commands
+* Restart or shutdown the bot via command
 * Bot can be used with or without SQLite database
 * Bot can be administered by more then one user

 ## Configuration
 This part is only relevant if you want to host this bot yourself.
 If you just want to use the bot, [add the bot](https://t.me/bis_bauer_bot) *@bis_bauer_bot* to your Telegram contacts.

-Before starting up the bot you have to take care of some settings and add some API tokens.
-All configuration files or token files are located in the `config` folder.
+Before starting up the bot you have to take care of some settings and add a Telegram API token.
+The configuration file and toke file are located in the `config` folder.

 ### config.json
 This file holds the configuration for the bot.
 You have to at least edit the value for __admin_id__.
-Every else is optional.
+Everything else is optional.

-- __admin_id__: This is a list of Telegram user IDs that will be able to control the bot.
-You can just add your own user or multiple users if you want.
+- __admin - ids__: This is a list of Telegram user IDs that will be able to control the bot.
+You can add your own user or multiple users if you want.
 If you don't know your Telegram user ID, get in a conversation with Telegram bot [@userinfobot](https://t.me/userinfobot) and if you write him (anything) he will return you your user ID.
+- __admin - notify_on_error__: If set to `true` then all user IDs in the "admin - ids" list will be notified if some error comes up.
 - __telegram - read_timeout__: Read timeout in seconds as integer.
 Usually this value doesn't have to be changed.
 - __telegram - connect_timeout__: Connect timeout in seconds as integer.
 Usually this value doesn't have to be changed.
 - __webhook - listen__: Required only for webhook mode.
 IP to listen to.